-Although some studies claimed that more than half of all work would be done remotely by this year, none of us could have predicted how or why this prediction would be so eclipsed in the wake of COVID-19.
+As far back as 2014, it was theorised that more than half of all work would be done remotely by 2020.
+But none of us could have predicted just how accurate this was!

 Experts have long touted the benefits of having a more flexible work environment.
 Remote work saves companies money on overhead expenses, workers spend their time more productively when you remove the problem of commuting, and employees have more flexibility when it comes to scheduling around family obligations.